Lars Ahlfors: Academic career

-Ahlfors worked as an associate professor at the University of Helsinki from 1933 to 1936.
-In 1936 he was one of the first two people to be awarded the Fields Medal (the other was Jesse Douglas).
-In 1935 Ahlfors visited Harvard University.
-He returned to Finland in 1938 to take up a professorship at the University of Helsinki.
+War years and emigration

 The outbreak of war in 1939 led to problems although Ahlfors was unfit for military service.
-He was offered a position at the Swiss Federal Institute of Technology at Zurich in 1944 and finally managed to travel there in March 1945.
-He did not enjoy his time in Switzerland, so in 1946 he jumped at a chance to leave, returning to work at Harvard, where he remained until his retirement in 1977; he was William Caspar Graustein Professor of Mathematics from 1964.
+He sent his family to Sweden and continued to fulfil his professorial duties at the university.
+Foreseeing difficult times ahead for Finland in the summer of 1944, he indicated his wish to move to Zurich and joined his family in Sweden to await developments.
+He was offered a position at the Swiss Federal Institute of Technology at Zurich and finally managed to travel there in March 1945, at which point he resigned his professorship in Helsinki.
+He did not enjoy his time in Switzerland, so in 1946 he accepted a professorship at Harvard, where he remained until his retirement in 1977; he was William Caspar Graustein Professor of Mathematics from 1964.
 Ahlfors was a visiting scholar at the Institute for Advanced Study in 1962 and again in 1966.
-He was awarded the Wihuri International Prize in 1968 and the Wolf Prize in Mathematics in 1981.
+He was awarded the Wihuri International Prize in 1968 and the Wolf Prize in Mathematics in 1981, whose citation concluded that every function theorist active at the time was in some measure a student of Ahlfors.
 He served as the Honorary President of the International Congress of Mathematicians in 1986 at Berkeley, California, in celebration of his 50th year of the award of his Fields Medal.

+Mathematical contributions

+Throughout his career Ahlfors made decisive contributions to several areas of complex analysis.
+Among his earliest results was the proof of the Denjoy–Carleman–Ahlfors theorem, which states that the number of asymptotic values approached by an entire function of order ρ along curves in the complex plane going toward infinity is less than or equal to 2ρ.
 His book Complex Analysis (1953) is the classic text on the subject and is almost certainly referenced in any more recent text which makes heavy use of complex analysis.
 Ahlfors wrote several other significant books, including Riemann surfaces (1960) and Conformal invariants (1973).
 He made decisive contributions to meromorphic curves, value distribution theory, Riemann surfaces, conformal geometry, quasiconformal mappings and other areas during his career.

+In 1954 Ahlfors proved that the results and conjectures of Oswald Teichmüller — whose pioneering work on Riemann surfaces had been cut short when he disappeared on the German Eastern Front in 1943 — were correct.
+In doing so he defined the concept of Teichmüller space, which rapidly became an important field of research within function theory and later acquired significance in physics as well.
+His work made the theory of quasiconformal mappings a central area of complex analysis, and by the year 2000 this theory was assessed as perhaps the most important advance in function theory during the 20th century.

 Personal life

-In 1933, he married Erna Lehnert, an Austrian who with her parents had first settled in Sweden and then in Finland.
+In 1933, he married Erna Lehnert, an Austrian born in Vienna who with her parents had first settled in Sweden and then in Finland.
 The couple had three daughters.
 Ahlfors died of pneumonia at the Willowwood nursing home in Pittsfield, Massachusetts in 1996.